AditiLatane/retail-sales-analysis-SQL/README.md

 ---

+## Problem Statement

+Retail businesses generate large volumes of transactional data daily, but raw data alone does not provide actionable insights.
+Without proper cleaning, structuring, and analysis, it becomes difficult to understand customer behavior, identify top-performing products, track revenue trends, and measure profitability.

+The challenge is to transform raw retail sales data into meaningful insights that can support data-driven decision-making, such as improving sales performance, optimizing inventory, and understanding customer purchasing patterns.

+---
+##  Steps performed
 ##  (1) Data Cleaning

 Since the dataset is imported from a CSV file, data types of all columns are finalized to avoid further complications during analysis.